alm0ra/mockafka-py/README.md

     """
     This test showcases the usage of both @produce and @consume decorators in a single test case.
     It produces a message to the 'test' topic and then consumes it to perform further logic.
-    # Notice you may got message None
+    # Notice you may get message None
     """
     # Your test logic for processing the consumed message here